10 things I wish I knew before I started my key account management program

 Key account management requires buy-in from leaders across the firm, not just in BD or marketing departments.

-7. Establish HR support for client relationship partners
+7. Establish HR support for client relationship leads

 8. Develop multi-level relationships across the firm